-This may be considered where the subject is not offered internally at MCC, or timetable clashes prevent the subject being taken.
+Distance Education may be considered where the subject is not offered internally at MCC, or timetable clashes prevent the subject being taken.
 No more than one such distance subject at a time may be taken.
+In order to study a subject by through VSV an External Subject Application Form must be submitted, in addition to the VSV enrolment forms.